Salman-Aijaz/RepoRAG/ReadME.md

 │  4.
 EMBED  (LOCAL, FREE)    │
 │  all-MiniLM-L6-v2 model     │
 │  Each chunk → 384 numbers   │
-│  (a vector = meaning of     │
-│   that chunk in math form)  │
 │  Runs entirely on CPU       │
 └────────────┬────────────────┘
              │